COVID-19 pandemic in Iraq: May 2020

 Over the course of the month the number of cases increased to over 6,000.

 June 2020

-On 14 June, Tawfiq al-Yasiri died in Al Diwaniyah, making him the first politician in Iraq to die from the COVID-19 pandemic.
+On 14 June, Tawfiq al-Yasiri died in Al Diwaniyah, making him the first politician in Iraq to die from COVID-19.

 On 21 June, Iraqi footballer Ahmed Radhi died at the age of 56 following complications from COVID-19.

 Over the course of the month, the number of confirmed cases increased sevenfold: from 6,868 on 1 June to 53,708 on 1 July.

 July 2020

 The number of cases continued to grow exponentially.
 By 5 July, there were over 60,000 cases.

 December 2020

 On 22 December 2020, Iraq signed a preliminary deal to receive 1.5 million doses of the Pfizer–BioNTech vaccine in early 2021.
 On 27 December 2020, Iraq's National Medicine Selection authority gave an emergency approval for the use of Pfizer's coronavirus vaccine.
 The Minister of Health Hassan al-Timini said that the country will receive the vaccines along with special storage equipment needed to store it.